• Facebook

 During their time in school, students are in the overall care of Form Tutors and Heads of Year.
 Each student becomes part of a Form Group in Year 7, a form with which they will remain throughout their school career until they reach the Sixth Form ( Years 12 and 13 ).
 From Year 7 onwards, it is usual for the Form Tutor to remain with the students through to Year 11.
 The Head of Year 7 is a static position within the structure, while the Head of Year passes up with the Tutor Team to Year 11.
 Form Tutors and Heads of Year thus get to know students as individuals and are able to advise and guide them at each stage of their school career, while the specialist role of Head of Year 7 is retained to ensure effective Year 6 to 7 transition and strong links with our Feeder Schools.

 Students meet with their Form Tutor for a daily registration or assembly.
-There is also a weekly Tutor Period in which a range of activities are carried out to support their well-being and learning.
+There is also a weekly Tutor Period in which a range of activities are carried out to support their well-being and learning, following the Pastoral curriculum which can be found here.
 These may include whole year assemblies, peer mentoring, private study and structured class discussion.
-Form Tutors, Heads of Year and Pastoral Assistants, Mrs Marco & Ms Shekho (Years 7 – 11) and Mrs Atkinson (Years 12 & 13) are also readily available during the school day to assist students when problems or queries arise.
+Form Tutors, Heads of Year and Pastoral Assistants: Ms Shekho and Ms Smith (Years 7-9), Mrs Gosling (Years 10 & 11) and Mrs Segrue, Mrs Williams, Mrs Thorpe and Mrs Syeda (Years 12 & 13) are also readily available during the school day to assist students when problems or queries arise.

 Deputy HeadteacherMrs Y Powdrell